josefinarcasanova/demo-apps/hello-world-js/README.md

 It also has a `tekton` folder where you'll find `YAML` files to create deployments and pipelines for this application, to be used in a Kubernetes environment.

-## Run app manually on a local environment
+## Run app manually on a local Docker environment

 CD to the repository directory: